Judge orders former Penn State President Graham Spanier to jail May 1

 Judge John Boccabella said Spanier may do his time in the jail near his home in State College if county jail wardens approve.
 If not, he has to report to the Dauphin County Prison in Harrisburg.
 The judge also gave his approval for Spanier to participate in a work-release program.

-Spanier, 70, has remained on bail after his 2017 conviction by a jury of a single misdemeanor count of child endangerment.
+Spanier, 70, has remained out on bail since his 2017 conviction by a jury of a single misdemeanor count of child endangerment.
 He was sentenced to a minimum of two months in jail and two months of house arrest.

-Spanier was forced out as university president in November 2011, days after Sandusky was first charged with child molestation.
+Spanier was forced out as university president in November 2011, days after Sandusky, a former assistant football coach at Penn State, was first charged with child molestation.
 Spanier was charged a year later, although many of the counts against him were thrown out prior to trial.

 Two high-ranking administrators under Spanier, former athletic director Tim Curley and former vice president Gary Schultz, pleaded guilty to child endangerment on the eve of trial and testified against him.

-Last month, Spanier filed a federal petition asking a judge to vacate his conviction, arguing that his conviction involved a version of the law that wasn’t in place at the time of the 2001 shower incident and challenging how the statute of limitations was applied to his case.
+Last month, Spanier filed a federal petition asking a judge to vacate his conviction, arguing that it involved a version of the law that wasn’t in place at the time of the 2001 shower incident and challenging how the statute of limitations was applied to his case.

 He has said Sandusky’s attack on the boy was characterized to him as horseplay.